ISO 55000 Launched

-PAS 55 (the British Standard’s requirements specification for the optimal management of physical assets) is being used as the basis by the International Standards Organization (ISO), for the first ever International Standard for Asset Management.
-This will be published in 3 parts:
+PAS 55 (the British Standard’s requirements specification for the optimal management of physical assets) was used as the basis by the International Standards Organization (ISO), for the first ever International Standard for Asset Management.

-BSI PAS 55 has been an international success story since 2004 – increasingly recognized as a cornerstone of good practices in the whole life cycle, optimized management of physical assets.
-It has been greeted as an essential, objective definition of what is required to demonstrate competence, establish improvement priorities and make better, more transparent connections between organizational strategic plans and the actual day-to-day work and asset realities.
-As witnessed by its rapid take-up around the world in different industry sectors, such a reference standard is proving extremely valuable in de-silo’ing organizations, forcing long-term thinking and encouraging net value-for-money to be the basis for cost, risk and performance decision-making.
+BSi PAS 55 was an international success story since 2004 – increasingly recognized as a cornerstone of good practices in the whole life cycle, optimized management of physical assets.
+It was greeted as an essential, objective definition of what is required to demonstrate competence, establish improvement priorities and make better, more transparent connections between organizational strategic plans and the actual day-to-day work and asset realities.
+As witnessed by its rapid take-up around the world in different industry sectors, such a reference standard proved extremely valuable in de-silo’ing organizations, forcing long-term thinking and encouraging net value-for-money to be the basis for cost, risk and performance decision-making.

 ISO 55000 Press articles

 Recent articles written by John Woodhouse, Chair of the Experts Panel for the Institute of Asset Management: